 The program strives to provide graduate assistantships, with or without tuition remission, for all first and second year students who request funding.
-In the 2022-2023 academic year, all students who requested assistance received some funding.
-Assistantships are given for one academic year and students must reapply on an annual basis.
+In the 2023-2024 academic year, all students who requested assistance received some funding.
+Assistantships are given for one academic year (Fall/Spring) and students must reapply on an annual basis.
 The Director of Training organizes student applications for assistantships and assists students as they apply for assistantships across campus.
 A variety of 10-20 hour graduate assistantships are available to students including research, teaching and professional service (e.g., Center for Urban Education, Center for Academic and Student Success, University Counseling Center, Black Studies, First Year Experience, Office of Disability Services).
-For 2022-2023, the minimum stipend for 10-hour assistantships is $3250 per semester.
+For 2023-2024, the minimum stipend for 10-hour assistantships is $3250 per semester.
 A 20-hour assistantship has a minimum stipend of $6500 per semester.
 Typically, GA positions include nine credits of tuition per semester and in some years, additional credits are covered.
-Most students are funded for Fall and Spring semesters and some find summer funding, as well
+Students should be prepared to pay costs of tuition over 9 credits with most assistantships.
+Students with a 20 hour assistantship receive fully paid for student health insurance premiums, if needed.
+Most students are funded for Fall and Spring semesters and some find summer funding, as well.

 Internship Placement - Table 1